"When two people decide to get a divorce, it isn't a sign that they "don't understand" one another, but a sign that they have, at last, begun to."

 "What appears to be the end may really be a new beginning."

 Alternative Dispute Resolution (ADR)

-To successfully “Uncouple” a complex web of intertwined processes must be untangled.
-These processes operate in six dimensions: (1) emotional disengagement, (2) financial separation, (3) division of parental responsibilities, (4) community (friends and family) realignment, (5) psychological re-centering, and (6) the legal decree.
+To successfully “Uncouple,” a complex web of intertwined processes must be untangled.
+These processes operate in six dimensions: (1) emotional distancing and disengagement, (2) financial separation, (3) division of parental responsibilities, (4) community (friends and family) realignment, (5) psychological re-centering, and (6) the legal decree.
 Uncoupling can be achieved by using several different ADR approaches.

 Kids First Divorce

 The needs of the minor children are met through the child-centered Kids First Divorce.
 The Kids First Divorce is focused on the emotional, intellectual, physical, social and spiritual developmental needs of your child.
 From this focus a comprehensive co-parenting plan is developed to meet those needs.
-Child timesharing and holiday schedules, and parental responsibilities are addressed in detail.
+Child timesharing, holiday schedules and parental responsibilities are addressed in detail.

 Special Needs Divorce/ Legal Separation